valueflows/vf-apps-agents/README.md

 ![agent connections 5](https://user-images.githubusercontent.com/117439/43360938-e5e8a442-9287-11e8-8e0d-68b12ffd1084.png)

 You can find data for Agents and AgentRelationships in a variety of formats at the [Vocabulator](http://valueflows.pythonanywhere.com/).
-More data to come.
+More data to come for all those other Agent connections.